Hussein380/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This project covers if/else, loops functions
+This project covers if/else, loops functions to test my understanding